vishal22by7/vehicleinssystem/README.md

 - `GET /api/admin/policies` - Get all policies
 - `GET /api/admin/claims` - Get all claims
 - `PUT /api/admin/claims/:id/status` - Update claim status

-## 🚀 Deployment

-For production deployment:

-1. Set `NODE_ENV=production` in backend `.env`
-2. Use a production PostgreSQL instance
-3. Deploy smart contract to a testnet/mainnet
-4. Use a production IPFS service (Pinata, Infura, etc.)
-5. Update CORS settings
-6. Use environment variables for all secrets
-7. Build frontend: `cd frontend && npm run build`
-8. Run migrations: `cd backend && npm run migrate`

-## 📄 License

-MIT

-## 👥 Contributors

-Built as a complete blockchain-integrated insurance management system.

----

-**Note**: This is a development version.
-Ensure all security measures are in place before production deployment.